v-rohan/calendar-app/README.md

 `npm run serve`
 This command will start the Vue server with the front-end app working at [http://localhost:8080/](http://localhost:8080/ "Your MEVN calendar app")

+note: This Code uses my online MongoDB database hosted on Atlas.
+Internet Connection is required.